Discourse-Aware Graph Networks for Textual Logical Reasoning

 \subsubsection{Model Components}

-To see the benefits of each component in the representation learning, we carefully remove them from the model, and the results are shown in Table~\ref{tab:ablation_1}.
-We first cancel the binary node types.
+To see the benefits of each component in the representation learning, we carefully remove them from the model, and the results on ReClor are shown in Table~\ref{tab:ablation_1}. { We first remove the \newmoduleNoSpace, and the results drop to 66.80\%/59.80\%/78.64\%/45.00\% on the development/test/test-EASY/test-HARD sets, which indicates the effectiveness of the \newmoduleNoSpace.
+Then, we remove the global node representation, from both full DAGNs and the DAGNs without \newmoduleNoSpace.
+Further performance drops are observed.
+It is indicated that the global graph representation catches some logical consistency between the context and candidates. } We then reduce the node types to only one type.
 As a result, the logic graphs only have a single node type.
 The dev accuracy drops dramatically from 67.40\% to 63.40\%.
 The test accuracy is slightly inferior, from 59.50\% to 58.70\%.
 Then, the variable edges are further removed from the model.
 The test accuracy further declines to 58.20\%.
 Therefore, the logic graphs have reasonable structures for the logical reasoning QA task.

 We further remove the whole graph reasoning operation.
 As a result, the hierarchical fusion is removed.
 The performance drops dramatically.
 It is indicated that the lack of graph reasoning leads to the absence of logic-aware features and degenerates the performance.
 It demonstrates the necessity of logical structures.